indexdata/localindices/doc/manual/02-using.md

     the others you mention cannot be directly represented with  drop-downs:
-    (bimonthly could be hacked by choosing 31st, close) What we could do is to let users specify multiple schedules, which the harvester will evaluate in order.
+    (bimonthly could be hacked by choosing 31st, close) What we could do is to let users specify multiple schedules, which the harvester will evaluate in order:
     e.g:
     * biweekly ~ 2 times a month, e.g on the 14th and 28th of any month
     * bimonthly ~ list the exact month numbers: 1,3,5,7,9,11
+    This is new development though.
 -->

 Check-boxes for: